paul-hammant/tbd/content/monorepos/index.md

 # Recursive build systems

 Java's Apache-Maven is the most widely used example.
 It's predecessor, Ant, is another.
-Maven more than Ant, pulls third party binaries from 'binary repositories', perhaps caching them locally.
+Maven more than Ant, pulls third party binaries from 'binary repositories', caching them locally.
 Most recursive build systems can be configured to pull third party dependenciess from a relative directory in the monorepo.
 That is not conventional though.